cachetdaspirine/Line_Diagram/README.txt

 files to keep a shared track of the seeds compute.
 This should avoid as much as possible overlapping seeds. while avoiding writting simultaneously in a file.

+New version just generate many seeds, with their associated characteristic ell0

 get_best_aggregate simulations :
 --------------------------------